magaramol/-Emotion-Detection-using-Deep-Learning-/README.md

 ## Conclusion

-This README provided an overview of Convolutional Neural Networks, including key concepts such as kernels, padding, strides, and how they impact the output dimensions.
+This README provided an overview of Convolutional Neural Networks, including key concepts such as kernels, padding, strides, pooling, and how they impact the output dimensions.
 The implementation section provided a basic example of constructing a CNN using TensorFlow/Keras.
 For more details, refer to the full code in the repository.

 ## References